RocketBus/clickbus-api-doc/source.md

 2. Every Request's header shall declare the key `PHPSESSID`, along with it's value, Session's ID (obtained on **Trip Details**), as follow:
     > Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3
 3. You can create up to 5 Seat blocks per Order;
-4. According to Mexico's bus companies, no children is allowed to travel unaccompanied by and adult.
+4. According to Mexican laws, no children is allowed to travel unaccompanied by and adult.
 In order to follow this requirement, every request for this resource to create the first **Seat Block** for any Order can only use `adult`, `elderly` or `teacher` as valid `seat_type`.
 In order to follow this rule, if you try to select a `children` as the first **Seat Block**, you may receive a _400_ Response with the following message:
     ```json
     {
         "message":"adult_first"
     }
     ```
    After you've created a **Seat Block** for at least one of these three `seat_type` then you can proceed to create a **Seat Block** using the `children` `seat_type`.

+- **WARNING:**
+    > In order to block return-trip seats (priorly obtained from a call to `/trips` using `return` parameter), you must first invoke your call to `/trip` for the first `scheduleId` then block all the seats for this specific ´scheduleId´ calling `/seat-block`.
+Secondly you need to call again `/trip` with the second `scheduleId`, and block all the seats for this `scheduleId` calling `/seat-block`.

 ### Create a block in a Seat [PUT]